aliciapflaumer/vue/README.md

 ```

 [Get the Chrome Extension](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd)

 [Get the Firefox Addon](https://addons.mozilla.org/en-US/firefox/addon/vue-js-devtools/)

-## Advantages of JavaScript Frameworks
+## Advantages of JavaScript Front-end Frameworks
 - Efficiency: Projects can be created much faster with well-structured, pre-built
 patterns and functions.
 - Safety: Popular framweworks have built-in security and are supported by large